CircleCI vs Jenkins: A Detailed Comparison

-Salient features of Jenkins
+Features of Jenkins

-- With the enormous number of plugins, it can be set up as a simple CI server and also handle CD for complex projects.
+- With the enormous number of plugins, it can be set up as a simple CI server and handle CD for complex projects.

 - Owing to its highly distributed nature and huge plugin support, there are a lot of possibilities for what Jenkins can do.

-- Ready packages for all OS flavors available on the download center.
+- Ready packages for all OS flavors are available on the download center.
 Java is the only prerequisite it requires.

-- Has a very neat and interactive UI which makes configuring projects easy.
+- Has a neat and interactive UI which makes configuring projects easy.
 There is built-in help for most configurations.

-CircleCI vs Jenkins
+CircleCI vs Jenkins: Detailed Comparison

-|Build Environment||Every job will be run in a new container where all the dependencies will be installed by CircleCI||The teams need to maintain the sanity of the build environment as jobs are run on the same server.
+|Build Environment||Every job will be run in a new container where CircleCI will install all the dependencies||The teams need to maintain the sanity of the built environment as jobs are run on the same server.
 Maintaining dependencies also becomes a tedious task|

 |User Interface||Has an interactive UI and undergoes frequent upgrades||Is heavy and clumsy.
 It is comparatively slower and has more of a legacy UI|

-|Parallelism||Comes with an in-built feature to enable parallelism.
+|Support for Parallelism||Comes with an in-built feature to enable parallelism.
 This is achieved by running multiple containers at once||Builds jobs can be run in parallel using multi-threading|

 |Docker Workflow||Built-in support for Docker in Workflow can be accessed by adding services section in circle.yaml||No built-in support for Docker.
-Plugins can be installed and Docker support can be enabled in the build environment|
+Plugins can be installed and Docker support can be enabled in the build environment.|

 |Debugging||Features like SSH and automated DevOps testing features make it easier to debug||Debugging needs manual DevOps testing and integrated team support|

-CircleCI does not have the overhead of initial setup and maintenance.
+- CircleCI does not have the overhead of initial setup and maintenance.
 This makes it a go-to choice when the implementation needs to get going in a short span.
 Additionally, when a company does not have a dedicated resource to maintain the CI environment, the cloud-based platform of CircleCI helps.
 Parallel execution of builds is another case for which CircleCI can be considered.

-No matter which CI/CD server is chosen, testing the application’s cross-platform compatibility on real browsers and devices is mandatory.
+No matter which CI/CD server is chosen, testing the application’s cross-platform compatibility is mandatory.
 It is the only way to guarantee that the software delivers seamless and consistent UX irrespective of the device and browser used to access them.

-Emulators and simulators simply do not offer the real user conditions that software must run within, making the results of any tests run on them inaccurate.
+Emulators and simulators do not offer the real user conditions that software must run within, making the results of any tests on them inaccurate.
 Consider testing websites and apps on a real device cloud, preferably one that offers the latest devices, browsers, and OS versions.
 This applies to both manual and automated testing.